ThelmaPana/happy_plants/README.md

 - `today’s plants` plants which need care today
 - `coming soon` plants which will need care in the three coming days

+*Plants shown as "to fed" are also to be watered even though they are not displayed as "to water".*

 Check the plants you’ve watered or fed and click on `Done` to save.

 ## Getting started